Pawkkie/Team-Aquas-Asset-Repo/README.md

 Want to contribute?
 Ping @Pawkkie in the Discord!

+Note that we also have a **significant** wiki of tutorials, feature branches and more, be sure to check it out!

 ## What sort of assets?
 Anything and everything that might be of interest to romhackers!
 This includes but is not limited to:
 - Feature Branches, on the [wiki](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Feature-Branches)